NtiyisoN/SPAIC-DroneCV/README.md

 ### Wiki pages

-Please make sure to read the wiki page (tab above) where we have written articles on key topics for this project and share resources.
+Please make sure to read the wiki page (tab above) where we have written articles and share resources:

+    Federated Learning and Drones
+    Links and resources
+    Resources: Object tracking in PyTorch
+    Use Cases
+    Virtual Meetups summary
+    What is Real Time Object Detection?
+Article by Jess